jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 where the intercept and the slope refers to the y-intercept and slope of Figure 7 respectively.
 From this, we found that the $V_{eq}$ was 1.73 mL.
 This value is shown in Figure 7, the titration curve, as the gray line.

 However, our real question and the motive behind our experiment is to determine the ANC of the lake and how the acid rain affects it.
-There are three models of ANC: conservative, volatile, and nonvolatile.
+There are three models of ANC: conservative, volatile (close system), and nonvolatile (open system).

 The ANC models, along with the measured ANC values of the lake are plotted in Figure 4.
 From Figure 9, we can see how the ANC of the lake would vary based on the hydraulic residence time if the lake was following each of these model respectively.

 ![ANC](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab3/ANC.png)
 Figure 9: ANC models and the measured ANC values in the lake

-From Figure 9, the measured ANC values followed closely with the conservative ANC model.
+From Figure 9, the measured ANC values followed closely with the volatile ANC model.
 The first point was slightly off from the model; however, this can easily be explained by uncertainties in the experiment.
 Overall, the ANC values agree with the conservative ANC model.
 Hence, the lake follows the conservative ANC model.

 ### Conclusions ###
 From this experiment, it was found that the measured ANC values of the lake followed closely with the conservative ANC model.
 After a equivalent volume of approximately 1.73 mL, the titration curve shows that the lake enters the excess $H^+$ region.
 With this result, we can determine whether the lake in question will have sufficient ANC to buffer for snow melt in spring.
 Because our simulation goes beyond buffer zone into low levels of pH, it can be concluded that Wolf Pond does not have enough ANC.
 This would affect aquatic life.